cbames/ME555-Advanced-Robotics/README.md

 source /opt/ros/iron/setup.bash
 ros2 topic list
 ```
-You should see the follwoing topics: `TODO`

-5. Create a directory with your first and last name in the `/home/workspace/` directory in the following format: `FIRSTNAME_LASTNAME` (e.g. `JOHN_SMITH`).
-Make sure to work and save anything you want to persist in the `/home/workspace/` directory.
-Only files in this directory will be saved.
+You should see the following topics: `TODO` (for now you can verify that you are connected by looking at the terminal window where you started the containers and seeing that a "Hello World" message is being received every second).

+5. Any ros2 topics/services/actions that you write will pass through the following filter (`TODO`: modify filter).
+Make sure you only publish and subscribe to allowed topics.
 ```
-mkdir FIRSTNAME_LASTNAME
+allowlist:
+  - name: "ra/*"
+  - name: "rp/*"
+  - name: "rq/*"
+  - name: "rr/*"
+  - name: "rs/*"
+  - name: "rt/*"
+blocklist: []
+builtin-topics: []
 ```

 ## Notes